-If you have a BigCommerce store and are thinking of running Google Shopping campaigns, keep reading!
-We’ll show you why your products need to be advertised on Google Shopping.
+If you have a BigCommerce store and are thinking of running Google Shopping campaigns, this post is for you!
+Above all, we’ll show you why your products need to be advertised on Google Shopping.

-First of all, what’s Google Shopping?
-It is a pay-per-click Google advertising service that will allow you display your products on Google when people are searching for that specific products.
-The special thing of Shopping Ads is that they are displayed on top of Google’s results and display a picture of the products as well as its price, and other attributes.
-People know what they are in for when clicking on your ad.
-And that’s why this type of Google advertising network brings higher quality traffic to your online store.
+First of all, what exactly is Google Shopping?
+It is a pay-per-click Google advertising service that will allow you to display your products on Google when people are searching for that specific product.
+The special thing about Shopping Ads is that they are displayed at the top of Google’s results and display a picture of the products as well as its price, and other attributes.
+People know what they are in for when clicking on your ad, and that’s why this type of Google advertising network brings higher quality traffic to your online store.

-For instance, in the example below, you can see the advertised shoes display not only the pricing but also the brand, an special offer tag, reviews, and attributes like free shipping, etc.
+For instance in the example below, you can see the advertised shoes displaying not only the price but also the brand, a special offer tag, reviews, attributes like free shipping, and more.

-It’s not surprising that different studies, like the report performed by Merkle Digital Marketing on 2017, state that Google Shopping campaigns produce up to 53% of retail Google Search ad clicks and and have up to 30% higher conversion rates that other types of text ads.
+One study performed by Merkle Digital Marketing in 2017, states that Google Shopping campaigns produce up to 53% of retail Google Search ad clicks and and have up to 30% higher conversion rates compared to other types of text ads.

-First you need to set up your Merchant Center account by uploading all your products information.
-You can do it manually or get help from any free app on BigCommerce marketplace, like Google Ads & Shopping by Clever ecommerce.
+First you will need to set up your Merchant Center account by uploading all your product information.
+You can do it manually or get help from any free app on the BigCommerce marketplace, such as Google Ads & Shopping by Clever ecommerce.

 Creating high performing Shopping Ads on BigCommerce

 Before creating your Google Shopping campaigns, the first thing you have to take care of is your product feed.
-It has to be updated: make sure all the prices, product images, and URLs are accurate.
+It has to be updated by ensuring that all the prices, product images, and URLs are accurate.
 Take into account that if you want to advertise your products in more than one country, you will need a product data feed per country.

-Once you have already properly set up your product data feed, and have your Google Ads account linked to your Merchant center, it’s time for creating your Google Shopping Ads campaigns!
-Don’t worry – it’s really easy: just select the Merchant Center product feed and the sales country you want you advertise your products.
+Once you have properly set up your product data feed, and have your Google Ads account linked to your Merchant center, it’s time to create your Google Shopping Ads campaigns!
+Don’t worry, it’s very simple.
+Just select the Merchant Center product feed and the sales country where you want to advertise your products.

 Organizing your BigCommerce Google Shopping ads

-Shopping campaigns are divided in ad groups, if you only have a few products that are related, one ad group will be enough.
-When having larger amount of products it’s better to divide them into different ad groups that will have a similar performance.
-However, you shouldn’t be worried about this as ad groups in Google Shopping campaigns are for organizational purposes only.
+Shopping campaigns are divided in ad groups.
+This means that if you only have a few products that are related, one ad group will be enough.
+When having larger amount of products, it’s better to divide them into different ad groups that will have a similar performance.
+However, you shouldn’t be worried about this because ad groups in Google Shopping campaigns are for organizational purposes only.

-In case you have to create different product groups because your data feed is huge, just organize them taking into account products where profit margins are similar.
-This could be by brand, category, type of product, etc., however it makes sense for you and your business.
+If you have to create different product groups because your data feed is huge, organize them based on products where profit margins are similar.
+This could be by brand, category, type of product, etc. Whatever makes sense for you and your business.

-In both cases, once you have run your BigCommerce Shopping Ads campaigns for a while, we recommend you separating the products whose performance outstands from the rest into their own ad group or even campaign, so you keep a closer eye on them.
+Once you’ve been running your BigCommerce Shopping Ads campaigns for a while, we recommend you separating the products whose performance stands out from the rest.
+Put these products into their own ad group or even campaign, so you will be able to keep a closer eye on them.

 Tips for making the most out of your BigCommerce Shopping Ads

-- Set your shopping bids lower than you would do on the search network, always below $1, and then adjust according to the performance of each keyword or product group.
-Also if you have a product group with mixed products that you didn’t know where to include, you should lower the bids for the products included on that group.
+- Set your shopping bids lower than you would on the search network, always below $1, and then adjust according to the performance of each keyword or product group.
+Also, if you have a product group with mixed products that you don’t know where to include, you should lower the bids for the products included in that group.

-- Take into account locations when bidding by using geographic bid modifiers.
+- Take specific locations into account when bidding by using geographic bid modifiers.
 This way you can bid higher for high-value regions that you know have a higher amount of traffic or conversions.

-- Use the Search Impression Share metric for learning how much growth potential has each group of products, so we recommend you keep an eye on this metric for having an understanding of your positioning towards your competitors.
+- Use the Search Impression Share metric to learn how much growth potential each group of products has.
+This metric gives an understanding of your positioning towards your competitors.

-- Mobile importance is raising over the years, and its importance in terms of revenue is continually growing.
-However, many companies find it not profitable when it comes to Shopping ads performance on mobile.
-We recommend you to start with mobile enabled, but to look at the data closely to decide whether to keep it activated or stop your Shopping campaigns from running on mobile.
+- The importance of mobile has raised over the years, and its importance in terms of revenue is continually growing.
+However, many companies find it to not be profitable when it comes to Shopping Ads performance on mobile.
+We recommend you to start with mobile enabled, but look at the data closely to decide whether to keep it activated or stop your Shopping campaigns from running on mobile.

 - If you have any special promotions running, you can set a tag on your ad where you can mention it.
-As we saw before you can include a “Free Shipping” tag, but you can also display other tags like: “5% off”, “Black Friday sale!”, etc. However, always make sure that the promotions you display are real, relevant and match with the ones on your website, otherwise Google won’t run your ads.
+You can also include a “Free Shipping” tag, or display other tags like: “5% off”, “Black Friday sale!”, etc. Always make sure that the promotions you display are real, relevant and match with what’s on your website.
+Otherwise Google won’t run your ads.

-Have you written down all these tips?
-Let’s get ready for creating your Shopping campaigns on BigCommerce and make the most of them!
-If you have any doubt on how to create them or need help, contact us and we will be happy to assist you during the process through our BigCommerce Google Ads app: Google Ads & Shopping by Clever ecommerce.
+Did these tips help you out with your advertising strategy?
+The time is now to create your Shopping campaigns on BigCommerce and make the most of them!
+If you have any doubts on how to create them or need any extra help, feel free to contact us and we will be happy to assist you through our BigCommerce Google Ads app: Google Ads & Shopping by Clever ecommerce.